emmt/PVC/README.md

 ## Usage

 PVC is work in progress.
-Go to the [src](./src) directory and edit the variable `VCL_DIR` in `Makfile` to be the directory where the header files of the VCL library are stored (see below).
+Go to the [src](./src) directory and edit the definition of the variable `VCL_DIR` in file [`src/Makefile`](./src/Makefile) to be the directory where the header files of the VCL library are stored (see below).

 ## References and useful links

 - Jens Gusted's book [*Modern C*](https://modernc.gforge.inria.fr/)
-  about programming with C11 and C99 and Jens Gusted's [P99 package](https://gustedt.gitlabpages.inria.fr/p99/) for
+  about programming with C11 and C99.

+- Jens Gusted's [P99
+  package](https://gustedt.gitlabpages.inria.fr/p99/) for
-  meta-programming in C;
+  meta-programming in C.

 - Agner Fog's [Vector Class Library](https://github.com/vectorclass/version2/releases) is a